andrew/ultimate-awesome/README.md

 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-hacktoberfest](https://github.com/mattjegan/awesome-hacktoberfest) - An Awesome List of Awesome Hacktoberfest-Related Projects.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
+- [fucking-awesome-nextjs](https://github.com/correia-jpv/fucking-awesome-nextjs) - 📔 📚 A curated list of awesome resources : books, videos, articles about using Next.js  With repository stars⭐ and forks🍴.
 - [awesome-telegram-bot](https://github.com/fwolf/awesome-telegram-bot) - Manual picked bot of Telegram.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.